Jardo72/SSL-Sandbox/README.md

 The project involves two pairs of console Java applications:
 - Dummy SSL server plus dummy SSL client.
 The client establishes a secure (i.e. SSL/TLS) connection to the server.
 Subsequently, several random messages are exchanged between the two endpoints.
 This pair of applications is primarily meant to play around with the handshake.
 - Performance test SSL server plus SSL client.
 This pair of applications allows to measure the performance impact of various cipher suites and/or key sizes.
-The client establishes the prescribed number of connections, and each connection is used to send the given number of messages (the messages size is configurable as well).
-The connections are established sequentially, one after the termination of the other.
+The client establishes the prescribed number of connections, and each connection is used to send the given number of messages to the server (the messages size is configurable as well).
+The connections are established sequentially, one after the termination of its predecessor.

 In order to get an idea about the internals of SSL/TLS, you can use the first pair of the applications and: